Fast decomposition of small integers into sums of squares

 AUTHORS:

-Return a 4-tuple of non-negative integers (i,j,k,l) such that \(i^2 + j^2 + k^2 + l^2 = n\) and \(i \leq j \leq k \leq l\).
+Return a 4-tuple of nonnegative integers (i,j,k,l) such that \(i^2 + j^2 + k^2 + l^2 = n\) and \(i \leq j \leq k \leq l\).

-The input must be lesser than \(2^{32}=4294967296\), otherwise an OverflowError is raised.
+The input must be less than \(2^{32}=4294967296\), otherwise an OverflowError is raised.

 See also